 The ingredients used in body butter, like beeswax and cocoa butter help to form a protective barrier on the skin.
 This is especially helpful during dry or cold weather since skin is more prone to chapping.
 It can be pore clogging though, which is why you don’t want to use a body butter on your face.

 I like to use body butter in the winter when I’m dealing with dryer skin, and I apply right out of the shower (when my skin is still a bit moist) for best performance.
 There are tons of recipes out there for body butter, but this DIY body butter recipe is my favorite, since it uses non-greasy grapeseed oil to balance out the heavier butters.

 Although body butter does have a longer shelf life than lotion, adding some vitamin E oil helps to prevent the oils from oxidizing and going rancid.
 Vitamin E is also great for keeping skin young looking and fighting wrinkles.

 If you’re not the DIY type, then you can of course opt for Jess’s whipped body butters in the Pronounce Skincare Shop.
 Perfect right out of the bath or shower, they are incredibly moisturizing and really knock irritated and dry skin to the curb.

 So, to recap:

 - Use body butter when you need a more intensive moisturizer.
 This is ideal for rougher skin, as well as all over the body.
-(You can find the original herbal-infused Scratch Mommy Body Butters here).
+(You can find the original Scratch Mommy Body Butters here).